-Interdisciplinary overview of key historical concepts and issues in Women's and Gender Studies in the areas of theory, epistemology, and research design.
-Topics will vary from year to year.
-Provides additional background for students entering Women's and Gender Studies from other disciplines.
+Interdisciplinary overview of key historical concepts and issues in Women's and Gender Studies in areas of theory, epistemology, and research design.
+This course is designed for students pursuing research/studies in WGST, DBST, CRST, and/or SXST who have not taken any courses in our institute.

-Prerequisite(s): permission of the Institute.

-Also offered at the graduate level, with different

-requirements, as WGST 5003, for which additional credit is precluded.
+Includes: Experiential Learning Activity Prerequisite(s): permission of the Institute.
+Also offered at the graduate level, with different requirements, as WGST 5003, for which additional credit is precluded.